 … in preparation for his Paris wedding.

+By following the recommendations of the Nutrient Optimiser analysis, Robin was able to improve her nutrient score to 32% (junk food diet) to 68% over a number of iterations (see report 1, report 2 and report 3).
 In the process, she was able to significantly improve her blood glucose levels, dropping her HBA1c from 10.6% to 6.4%.
 Robin was also able to progress from taking hundreds of units of insulin per day to only needing occasional correcting doses to fine tune her blood sugars.
 She also managed to lose 2.6lbs per week!

 The Nutrient Optimiser